magpie-ea/magpie-site/overview/advantages.markdown

 ### Portable

-_babe experiments are based on HTML, CSS and Javascript and
-      so can be executed in any modern browser.
+_babe experiments are based on HTML, CSS and Javascript and so can be executed in any modern browser.
 This enables researchers to just share a link for anyone to inspect or take part in the experiment.
-No additional software needs to be installed.

 ### Versatile